carlosejimenez/lab-website/README.md

 2. In the markdown folder, copy and paste the following text (include the top and bottom `---`'s) to the beginning of the file, then fill in the fields.
 This is your publication metadata.
 ```
 ---
 title:                 # Paper title
 date:                  # YYYY-MM-DD format
 draft:                 # if `true`, post will be hidden
 post_type: publication # Do not change
 authors:               # list of ids from `config.yml`
+tags:                  # List of tags associated w/ this entry
 venue:                 # conference / journal / ArXiv

 # Below are optional, but strongly recommended
 code:                  # Link to GitHub Repo
 link:                  # Link to paper
 site:                  # Link to project website
+header_emoji:          # Include to override default "✒️"

 # Read more about `direct_link` below
 direct_link: # URL